alowoa/solidity-practice/projects/project-2/readme.md

 ## Tooling

-The project uses of hardhat in order to try testing implementation with hardhat.
+The project uses of hardhat to manage the project.
+Testing is done with web3js and Truffle.

 ## Running the tests

 Start a node from a secondary terminal:

-    npx hardhat node
+    npm run start:node

+To deploy the contract:

+    npm run migrate

 Run the tests from your main terminal:

-    npx hardhat test
+    npm run test

 ## About the tests

+All tests are written into `test/Voting.truffle.test.js`.

 The "users" in our use cases are the owner, voters and unregistered voters.